mlpack/ensmallen.org/docs.md

 $$\operatorname{argmin} f(x)$$

 for many different types of $f(x)$.
-The documentation is split into three parts:
+The documentation is split into four parts:

  * [Function type documentation](#function-type-documentation): how to implement the different types of functions $f(x)$ that ensmallen can handle